sauravpatil153/GuruFinder/SoftwareRequirementSpecifications.md

 System Requirement Specification for GuruFinder

 ## Team:
-Direct Customer,Indirect Customer, Architect,Business Analyst,	Quality Assurance Team, System Analyst
+Direct Customer, Indirect Customer, Architect, Business Analyst, Quality Assurance Team, System Analyst

 ## Objective (Purpose):
 GuruFinder is an online platform to assist students/parents to find a private tutor in both remote and physical mode or to find a online interactive class according to comfort and budget.
 It also helps indiviuals who are looking to offer tutoring services.